rkamal-goitph/goit-node-fs-evolve/notes.md

 - Model refers to the schema that we are applying the our object models
 - View refers to the data presentation for the response from the route
 - Controller refers to the function managing the responses of our routes

+- Persisting the data to Mongodb
+- We need to append the database name at the end of our cluster connection string
+- If we do not append the db name, the documents will automatically be saved to the "test" database
+- Call mongoose methods/CRUD methods to interact with the MongoDB database
+- Collections refer to folders inside of a database
+- Documents refer to the individual items inside of a collection

+- Sending HTTP Requests
+- For PUT, PATCH and POST requests always do frontend validation before saving to database